NickLargey/FarmToDBTable/README.md

 ```
 ## Run the Script

-Navigate to the script's directory in a terminal or command prompt, and execute:
+Navigate to the script's directory in a terminal or command prompt and execute:

 ```bash
 python import_create_table_data.py
 ```
-**Database Verification:** Post-execution, check the database to ensure proper data population and associations.
+## Run Table Statistics in pgAdmin

+To verify table population using pgAdmin:

+1. **Open pgAdmin**: Launch pgAdmin and connect to your PostgreSQL database.

+2. **Navigate to Your Database**: In the Browser panel, navigate to your database.

+3. **Open Query Tool**:
+    - Right-click on your database.
+    - Select 'Query Tool' from the context menu.

+4. **Load and Execute Script**:
+    - In the Query Tool, click on the 'Open File' icon.
+    - Navigate to and select the `TableStats.sql` file.
+    - After the file contents are loaded into the Query Tool, execute the script by clicking the 'Execute/Refresh' button (F5).

+This will run the `TableStats.sql` script and display a count of records in each table, confirming the successful data import and associations.

+Note: Ensure `TableStats.sql` is located in an accessible directory on your computer.

-### Additional Information
+## Additional Information

 The script assumes all entities are in Maine, using default values for missing data.
-Some of the information is real and publicly available, such as the producers and public school related tables.
+Some information is real and publicly available, such as the producers and public school-related tables.
 Others, entirely fictional, made to fill out the database for us to test it out:
 - Food items (inspired/filled with the top food items found in the MaineProducer.Csv file)
 - Hubs (one for each county of Maine)